The Three Gap Theorem, Interval Exchange Transformations, and Zippered Rectangles

-We consider any orbit $\{T^k0\}_{k=0}^{N-1}$, with $N$ an integer large enough so that the orbit points separate the discontinuities $\alpha_i$ of $T^{-1}$.
-For counting purposes, we have to consider: \begin{enumerate} \item The gaps that will split due to intersecting with the discontinuities of $T^{-1}$, or the point $T^N 0$. \item The gaps that get pulled back to gaps. \item The first and last gaps. \end{enumerate}
+We consider any orbit $\{T^n0\}_{n=0}^{N-1}$, with $N$ an integer large enough so that the orbit points separate the discontinuities $\alpha_i$ of $T^{-1}$.
+For counting purposes, we have to consider: \begin{enumerate} \item in \cref{subsection: gaps that split}: the gaps that intersect with the discontinuities of $T^{-1}$, or the point $T^N 0$, and so their images under $T^{-1}$ split, and \item in \cref{subsection: gaps that get pulled to other gaps}: the gaps whose images under $T^{-1}$ are other gaps, and \item in \cref{subsection: the first and last gaps}: the first and last gaps. \end{enumerate}

-We choose to call the point $T^N0$ a ``ghost'' orbit point, since it is not in the orbit $\{T^k0\}_{k=0}^{N-1}$, but introduces the orbit point $T^{N-1}0$ when it gets pulled back by $T^{-1}$.
+We call the point $T^N0$ a \textbf{ghost orbit point}, since it is not in the orbit segment $\{T^n0\}_{n=0}^{N-1}$, but introduces the orbit point $T^{N-1}0$ when it is acted on by $T^{-1}$.

 We enumerate the different cases pictorially, with red representing orbit points, and cyan representing the point $T^N 0$.
 The index $i_0 = \pi(1) - 1$ specifies the discontinuity $\alpha_{i_0}$ where $T^1 0$ occurs.